 Give the bike a good soaking to help loosen any dirt, then rinse again with fresh, clean water near the end of the process to wash off any residue from the cleaning products you use.

-If you use a pressure washer, take care not to point the full power jet up close into suspension pivots, around the bottom bracket or headset as you risk blasting dirt in and washing the lubricating grease out, although seals are much better on modern bikes than they used to be.
+If you use a pressure washer, take care not to point the full power jet up close into suspension pivots, around the bottom bracket or headset because you risk blasting dirt in and washing the lubricating grease out, although seals are much better on modern bikes than they used to be.

 Bike cleaning solutions